Securing the Steam-Age Internet

-He immediately suspended his painting of the Marquis de Lafayette, a French hero of the American revolution, and rushed home.
+He immediately suspended his painting of the Marquis de Lafayette, a French hero of the American revolution.
+He rushed home.

-“Rush” back then was limited to how fast a horse could gallop and pull a carriage.
+“Rush” back then was limited to how fast a horse could gallop while pulling a carriage.
 When he got there, his wife was already buried.
 He never got over it.
 It shifted his vocation from painter to communications pioneer.

-We are talking of Samuel Morse, the man who devised the Morse code as he pushed development of the idea that messages could be conveyed as fast as lightning over wires strung across the world.
-That was the late 1830s.
+We are talking of Samuel Morse.
+He devised the Morse code as he pushed the idea that messages could be conveyed as fast as lightning over wires strung across the world.
+This was the late 1830s.

-After working with others to develop adequate batteries and relays, and endless litigation over patents and other rights, Morse sought $30,000 from Congress for a proof-of-concept line to run 40 miles between Washington and Baltimore.
+After working with others to develop adequate batteries and relays, and endless litigation over patents and other rights, Morse sought $30,000 from Congress for a proof-of-concept line to run 40 miles between Washington, D.C., and Baltimore.

-Lawmakers scoffed.
-Perhaps money for the study of mesmerizing would be better, they suggested, or perhaps Congress should explore Millerism.
+Lawmakers scoffed: Perhaps money for the study of mesmerizing would be better.
+Perhaps Congress should explore Millerism.
 That was a religious movement professing to know the precise date of Judgment Day.

-But, Morse had the important support of the patent commissioner, a Yale classmate.
-There also were the famous political people whose portraits he had painted, such as former Presidents John Adams and James Monroe.
+But, Morse had important support.
+The patent commissioner was a Yale classmate.
+There also were the people whose portraits he had painted, such as former Presidents John Adams and James Monroe.